 Alligator River National Wildlife Refuge/Albemarle-Pamlico Peninsula Climate Adaptation Project

-The Alligator River National Wildlife Refuge is located in Dare and Hyde Counties, North Carolina, in the Albemarle-Pamlico Estuary.
-This pilot project is the result of a partnership between the North Carolina chapter of The Nature Conservancy (TNC) and the U.S. Fish and Wildlife Service (USFWS) to evaluate the effects of different adaptation strategies on areas impacted (or likely to be impacted) by sea level rise.
-This is an adaptive management study to determine how to make the shoreline more resilient to rising sea levels.
+The Alligator River National Wildlife Refuge (NWR) is located in Dare and Hyde Counties, North Carolina, in the Albemarle-Pamlico Estuary.
+This climate change adaptation project is the result of a partnership between the North Carolina chapter of The Nature Conservancy (TNC) and the U.S. Fish and Wildlife Service (USFWS) to evaluate the effects of different adaptation strategies on areas impacted (or likely to be impacted) by sea level rise.
+This adaptive management study aims to determine how to make the shoreline more resilient to rising sea levels.
 The strategies include constructing oyster reefs to buffer shorelines from waves and storm surges, restoring the natural hydrologic regime and associated wetland systems, and planting salt- and flood-tolerant species.

-The Alligator River National Wildlife Refuge encompasses about 154,000 acres on the Albemarle Peninsula in North Carolina.
+The Alligator River NWR encompasses about 154,000 acres on the Albemarle Peninsula in North Carolina.
 The primary climate change impact of concern to the refuge and the whole of the Albemarle Peninsula is sea level rise.
-Models have shown that up to 469,000 acres of the peninsula could be flooded with a 12-inch increase in sea levels, and nearly 750,000 acres could be flooded with a 20-inch rise.
+In 2010, models showed that up to 469,000 acres of the peninsula could be flooded with a 12-inch rise in sea level, and nearly 750,000 acres could be flooded with a 20-inch rise.
 This vulnerability is exacerbated by human alterations to the system, including an extensive network of drainage ditches used for agriculture and forestry.
-Sea level rise will in turn intensify other problems such as shoreline erosion, saltwater intrusion, and biodiversity loss.
-TNC and USFWS are working together to test three adaptive management strategies at the Point Peter demonstration site on the refuge to determine which approaches will enhance the resilience of the ecosystem.
+Sea level rise will intensify other coastal problems such as shoreline erosion, saltwater intrusion, and biodiversity loss.
+TNC and USFWS worked together to test three adaptive management strategies at the Point Peter demonstration site on the refuge to determine which approaches would enhance the resilience of the ecosystem.

 - Using oyster reefs to dissipate wave energy, slow currents, and reduce shoreline erosion.
 An added benefit is that these reefs help in carbon sequestration and provide habitat for a variety of species.